 Intensive Short Term Dynamic Psychotherapy (ISTDP)

-Early in my career, I was fortunate enough to discover Intensive Short Term Dynamic Psychotherapy (ISTDP) and have the opportunity to train in this model with internationally pioneering and inspiring clinicians.
+I was fortunate to come across Intensive Short Term Dynamic Psychotherapy (ISTDP) and have the opportunity to train in this model with internationally pioneering and inspiring clinicians.
 I continue to have advanced trainings as well as offer supervision and teaching in this model.

 What is ISTDP?

-Initially developed by psychoanalyst Dr Habib Davanloo in the 1960s, ISTDP is an experiential form of therapy that emphasizes the unique therapeutic benefits of experiencing our true feelings about our experiences as insight and behavioural or practical changes alone can be insufficient for some.
+Initially developed by psychoanalyst Dr Habib Davanloo in the 1960s, ISTDP is an experiential form of therapy that emphasizes the unique therapeutic benefits of experiencing our true feelings about our experiences as insight and behavioural or practical changes alone can be insufficient for meaningful change.
 Although it shares its roots with psychoanalysis, by using an active, collaborative and structured approach, it effectively and explicitly addresses anxiety and emotional barriers that were necessary to have developed in the past but now contributing to unwanted symptoms, behaviours and distress.